zenrocklabs/zenrock-docs/docs/docs/zenBTC/zenbtc-technical.md

 ## zenBTC on GitHub

-The zenBTC module is located in its own [GitHub repository](https://github.com/zenrocklabs/zenbtc).
+The zenBTC module is located in the [zenrock monorepo](https://github.com/zenrocklabs/zenrock/tree/main/zrchain/x/zenbtc).
 There you can find the available messages and queries for minting and redeeming zenBTC.
 It is open for contribution and comments.

 ## System Architecture